ozydingo/blue_speck/README.md

 ## Parameter Coercion

 The first thing you notive with the above block is we have a few obious type declaraions. `:api_key` will be read as a `String`, `id` as an `Integer`, and so on.
-Currently, `Despecable` suppoers:
+Currently, `Despecable` supports:

 - `string`
 - `integer`